 In the summer season, from July to September, you can join Cultural Summer performances in theatres at the Conservatory of Venizelos, the Park of Peace and Friendship, the Public Garden, and Eastern Trench.

-The island of Crete is famous for its wine for more than 4,000 years.
-Visit several wineries, meet the winemakers, and learn more about the amazing Cretan wine.
+The island of Crete is famous for its wine.
+You can visit wineries, meet the winemakers, and learn more about the amazing Cretan wine.
 The Mavredakis Winery has 25 acres of vineyards on the hills of the White Mountains, you can sample wines and traditional Cretan food.

 Best Places to Stay on Crete in Chania:

-luxury: Casa Delfino Hotel & Spa This 5-star authentic 17th-century Venetian mansion is set right in the heart of Chania. it has a courtyard, a rooftop terrace overlooking the town and the Venetian harbor, a stylish bar, a spa, and free private car parking.
-It offers spacious rooms with marble bathrooms, an LCD TV, free wifi.
+luxury: Casa Delfino Hotel & Spa This 5-star authentic 17th-century Venetian mansion is set right in the heart of Chania. it has a courtyard, a rooftop terrace overlooking the town and the Venetian harbor, and free private car parking.

-Rethymnon is a beautiful medieval city with a magical atmosphere and fantastic old Venetian mansions, this region is characterized by stunning mountain scenery, rivers, and traditional villages.
+Rethymnon has a similar vibe compared to Chania, but it is less touristy.
+It is a beautiful medieval city with fantastic old Venetian mansions and an old harbor.
 This is a paradise for couples, nature lovers and anyone who wants to get a feel for traditional island life.

 Like Chania, the Rethymno Old Town is one of the best-preserved Renaissance towns.
 It is filled with many traditional tavernas, cafes, and shops among the narrow cobblestones streets, Venetian mansions, Catholic and Orthodox churches, arches, mosques.

-The romantic Venetian harbor of Rethymnon is an ideal place for couples to grab a fresh fish meal in a seaside taverna.
+The romantic Venetian harbor is an ideal place for couples to grab a fresh fish meal in a seaside taverna.
 Here, you will see the 17th-century lighthouse and 13th-century breakwater.

 Rethymnon is packed with a multicultural influence, founded by the Minoans, ruled by the Venetians, and conquered by the Turks.
-If you stroll along with the old town, you will find the star-shaped Venetian Fortezza, 16th-century Venetian Loggia, the 17th-century Rimondi Fountain, Historical & Folk Museum of Rethymnon, and Neratzes Mosque.
+You can explore the Venetian Fortezza, Loggia, Rimondi Fountain, Historical & Folk Museum of Rethymnon, and Neratzes Mosque.

-If you are a history buff, there are numerous museums like the Archaeological Museum of Rethymnon which is housed inside the Venetian-built St Francis Church, Historical & Folk Art Museum of Rethymnon, and Paleontology Museum.
+There also also numerous museums for history buffs include the Archaeological Museum of Rethymnon which is housed inside the Venetian-built St Francis Church, Historical & Folk Art Museum of Rethymnon, and Paleontology Museum.

 Other interesting places to visit are the Arkadi Monastery at the foothills of Psiloritis, (Mount Ida), Preveli Monastery, Imbros Gorge Argyroupoli, and Biotopoi Natural Park.